oasis-open/cti-documentation/img/icons/README.md

 They are part of the artwork for visual identification; surrounding Markdown still supplies meaningful alternative text for assistive technology.

-The TLP icons pair a visible letterform with the color used by the four fixed STIX 2.1 TLP markings, so color is not the only distinction.
-STIX 2.1 uses TLP:WHITE, while TLP 2.0 uses TLP:CLEAR and also defines TLP:AMBER+STRICT;
+The TLP icons use the applicable FIRST display color as a filled STIX marking tag, paired with a path-drawn scope pictogram.
+Nearby text and labeled tiles retain the complete uppercase marking name, so color is not the only cue.
+STIX 2.1 uses TLP:WHITE, while TLP 2.0 uses TLP:CLEAR and also defines
-applications should not silently reinterpret one vocabulary as the other.
+TLP:AMBER+STRICT; applications should not silently reinterpret one vocabulary as the other.